mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 Engo Zen Master says, “This is your own fall into the weeds.”
 That means in the basic nature of the human world, there is no extra world: nirvana, enlightenment, paradise or not paradise, et cetera.
 Finally, the original nature of existence, all we have to do is be quiet, just do it.
 That’s all we have to do.

-But, you practice for 20 years and experience the bitterness; that is your fault, you did [that].
+But, [if] you practice for 20 years and experience the bitterness; that is your fault, you did [that].
 Engo says, “That is none of my business; you did it.”
-Basically the human world is no-suffering.
+Basically, the human world is no-suffering.

 So, “Here’s a mute eating a bitter melon.”
-We know pretty well, if we practice there is [the] original nature of existence, embracing all sentient beings, there is no suffering, no pleasures – [a] completely peaceful, perfect world.
+We know pretty well, if we practice there is [the] original nature of existence, embracing all sentient beings; there is no suffering, no pleasures – [a] completely peaceful, perfect world.
 We know [it] pretty well; if it is true, why don’t [we] always stay there?
 But we cannot stay there; so we experience lots of bitterness.
 But if you experience bitterness, you cannot say anything about how awful bitterness is, how wonderful bitterness is.
 So if you experience real bitterness, you become a mute: nothing to say.

 But this mute has lots of words, because you know how bitterness is.
 So in order to live in the vastness of the human world, life and death, delusion and enlightenment come in and out – we have to experience bitterness.
 But if you experience bitterness, well you become a sort of mute.
 That mute means completely beyond good or bad, right and wrong; nothing to say.
 So finally, as old memories, you can talk about bitterness.
 So at that time, bitterness is not bitterness; you can talk about bitterness with a smile.